 - Prepare the Dalgona Coffee Frosting: In the bowl of a stand mixer, add the instant coffee, sugar and boiling water.
 Whisk by hand for 30-60 seconds until the mixture begins to thicken a little and get frothy and has increased in volume.
 Switch to whisking with the stand mixer using the whisk attachment.
 Whisk on medium to high speed for a few minutes until stiff peaks form and the coffee is a light brown color.
 Scrape gently into a clean bowl and set aside.
 Wipe out the mixing bowl and add to it the mascarpone, heavy cream and powdered sugar.
 Whisk, starting on low speed and gradually increase speed, until mixture is light and fluffy, about 1-2 minutes.
 With the mixer off, scrape the whipped Dalgona coffee into the whipped mascarpone and whisk on medium speed for 30-60 seconds to combine evenly

-- Fill and Frost the Cake: Once the cakes have cooled completely, remove them from their pans.
+- Fill and Frost the Cake: Be sure the cakes have cooled completely before filling and frosting.
 Level both cakes by trimming the domed top off with a serrated knife or with a cake leveler.
 Frost one layer with about ½ the Dalgona coffee frosting.
 Top with the second cake layer and frost the top with the remaining coffee frosting.
 Garnish with chocolate shavings and serve